jpsca/MailShake/README.md

 Severals other mailers are available for testing: `ToConsoleMailer`, `ToFileMailer`, `ToMemoryMailer` and `DummyMailer` (does nothing).

-.

 --------

-Much of the code was based on the mail backends of Django (http://djangoproject.com).<br>
-The original code was BSD licensed.
+Originally derived from the mail backends of Django (http://djangoproject.com)> The original code was BSD licensed.
 See `LEGAL.md` for more details.

 Copyright © 2010-2011 by Lúcuma labs (http://lucumalabs.com).<br>